DhruvChavda/robotics-labs-2k21/Lab1.md

-# Tutorial 1: Start the ROS Master node "ROSCORE"
+# Lab 1: Start the ROS Master node "ROSCORE"

 ## We can follow these 3 steps to open the **master node**